STLkru/Spell-Check/README.md

 Spell-Check
 ===========

-Spell checks words in text file and prompts user to replace mispelled words.
+Spell checks words in text file, prompts user to fix or ignore misspelled words, and updates changes as indicated.